SanskarModi22/Flutter_TODO/README.md

 # flutter_todo

-Flutter Project to apply learnings of CRUD operation using firebase without Provider.
+Flutter Project to apply learnings of CRUD operation using firebase without using Provider.